Nov 15, 2023

 • Apple – Apple slices add a fresh crunch to the salad.
 I recommend adding these just before serving so they don’t brown.
 I like gala apples for their sweet flavor, though any other variety can be used.

-How to Make This Kale Harvest Grain Bowl
+How to Make This Kale Harvest Grain Bowl (Step-by-Step)

-dressing for Kale Harvest Grain Bowl
+dressing for Kale Harvest Grain Bowl.

 Step 1: Make the dressing.